-"Lincoln Cathedral can trace its origins back to William the Conqueror....."
+"Lincoln Cathedral can trace its origins all the way back to William the Conqueror"

-Over the next hundred years, Lincoln Cathedral experienced a series of unfortunate mishaps, including a fire in about 1141 which caused extensive damage, and an earthquake in 1185 which destroyed all but the West Front and the twin towers of the cathedral.
+Over the next hundred years, Lincoln Cathedral experienced a series of unfortunate mishaps; a fire in 1124 which caused extensive damage, followed by an earthquake in 1185 which destroyed all but the West Front and the twin towers of the cathedral.

 As with Remegius over a hundred years earlier, Bishop Hugh did not live to see the new cathedral consecrated.
-Hugh died in 1200 and was buried in his beloved unfinished cathedral.
+He died in 1200 and was buried in his beloved unfinished cathedral.
 Pilgrims who came to worship at his tomb reported experiencing miracles of healing.
-So frequent were these reports of miracles that in 1220, Hugh was canonised a saint.
+So frequent were these reports of miracles that, in 1220, Hugh was canonised a saint.

 Lincoln Cathedral’s third famous bishop is Robert Grosseteste, who was one of the most prominent scholars of the 13th Century.
 A philosopher and theologian, he first became Chancellor of Oxford University and then Bishop of Lincoln in 1235.
-As a reformer and evangelical, if he saw abuses of power he was not afraid of opposing the great and the good if he saw an abuse of power, whether they be the Dean and Chapter of the Cathedral, the King, or the Pope.
-Just like with St Hugh, this made him popular with his flock but not with those in power.
+As a reformer and evangelical, he was not afraid of opposing the great and the good if he saw an abuse of power, whether they be the Dean and Chapter of the Cathedral, the King or the Pope.
+However, just like with St Hugh, this made him popular with his flock but less so with those in power.
 Incidentally, Lincoln’s Bishop Grosseteste University is named so in his honour.

-In the 14th century, the central tower and the two western towers were raised in height.
-Wooden spires were added, making Lincoln the tallest building in the world for over 200 years!
+In the 14th century, the central tower and the two western towers were raised in height; wooden spires were added, making Lincoln Cathedral the tallest building in the world for over 200 years!

-The following centuries have been much less turbulent for Lincoln Cathedral.
 As with all ancient buildings, restoration work is an on-going feature.
-In recent years, the Bishop’s Eye and the Dean’s Eye, magnificent circular stained glass windows, have been restored to their full glory.
+In recent years, the Bishop’s Eye and the Dean’s Eye, magnificent circular stained-glass windows, have been restored to their full glory.

-Hollywood came to Lincoln Cathedral when parts of both the Da Vinci Code (in which the cathedral acted as a ‘body double’ for Westminster Abbey) and The Young Victoria, were filmed in The Chapter House.
-Not since Edward l held an English Parliament there has the Chapter House seen such excitement!
+Hollywood has even paid a visit to Lincoln Cathedral in recent years, when parts of The Da Vinci Code (in which the cathedral acted as a ‘body double’ for Westminster Abbey) and The Young Victoria were filmed in The Chapter House.
+Not since Edward I held an English Parliament there had the Chapter House seen such excitement!